hackingjpr/Group3-4App/README.md

 logistic.g3g4.tpms.score <- apply(logistic.g3g4.tpms,1,function(x){x[2]/(x[1]+x[2])})
 # Calculate a ratio between logistically transformed Group3 and Group4 metagene

+# If you are using a small dataset you may want to omit this step and present unscaled G3/G4 ratios in which case the following command should be used.
 # Scale values between 0 and 1.
 scaling.function <- function(x){(x-min(x)) / (max(x)-min(x))}
 # Create a function to scale values between 0 and 1

 logistic.g3g4.tpms.continuum.score <- scaling.function(logistic.g3g4.tpms.score)
-# Apply the function to the unscaled g3g4 scores

-# If you are using a small dataset or one that does not represent the full spectrum of Group3/Group4
-# medulloblastomas you may want to omit this step and present unscaled G3/G4 ratios in which case the following command should be used.

 # Alternatively, you may wish to append to the precalculated G3/G4 ratios from Williamson et al
-# and then scale together with your new samples in which case the following alternative command should be used:
+# and then scale together with your new samples.
+If so the following alternative command should be used:

 scaling.function1 <- function(x){(x - 0.3953062) / (0.5964371 - 0.3953062)}
-# Create a function to scale values between 0 and 1 using Williamson et al. data)
+# Create a function to scale values between 0 and 1 using Williamson et al. data

 logistic.g3g4.tpms.continuum.score <- scaling.function1(logistic.g3g4.tpms.score)
 # Apply scaling